splunk-soar-connectors/fortindrcloud/README.md

 ### Supported Actions

-- [fortindr create detection rule](#action-fortindr-create-detection-rule) - Create a new detection rule.
+- [create detection rule](#action-create-detection-rule) - Create a new detection rule.
-- [fortindr get detection events](#action-fortindr-get-detection-events) - Get a list of the events associated with a specific detection.
+- [get detection events](#action-get-detection-events) - Get a list of the events associated with a specific detection.
-- [fortindr get detection rule events](#action-fortindr-get-detection-rule-events) - Get a list of the events that matched on a specific rule.
+- [get rule events](#action-get-rule-events) - Get a list of the events that matched on a specific rule.
-- [fortindr resolve detection](#action-fortindr-resolve-detection) - Resolve a specific detection.
+- [resolve detection](#action-resolve-detection) - Resolve a specific detection.
-- [fortindr get detection rules](#action-fortindr-get-detection-rules) - Get a list of detection rules.
+- [get detection rules](#action-get-detection-rules) - Get a list of detection rules.
-- [fortindr get detections](#action-fortindr-get-detections) - Get information about the detections.
+- [get detections](#action-get-detections) - Get information about the detections.
-- [fortindr get entity file](#action-fortindr-get-entity-file) - Get information about a file.
+- [get entity file](#action-get-entity-file) - Get information about a file.
-- [fortindr get entity dhcp](#action-fortindr-get-entity-dhcp) - Get DHCP information about an IP address.
+- [get entity dhcp](#action-get-entity-dhcp) - Get DHCP information about an IP address.
-- [fortindr get entity pdns](#action-fortindr-get-entity-pdns) - Get passive DNS information about an IP or domain.
+- [get entity pdns](#action-get-entity-pdns) - Get passive DNS information about an IP or domain.
-- [fortindr get entity summary](#action-fortindr-get-entity-summary) - Get summary information about an IP or domain.
+- [get entity summary](#action-get-entity-summary) - Get summary information about an IP or domain.
-- [fortindr get telemetry network](#action-fortindr-get-telemetry-network) - Get network telemetry data grouped by time.
+- [get telemetry network](#action-get-telemetry-network) - Get network telemetry data grouped by time.
-- [fortindr get telemetry packetstats](#action-fortindr-get-telemetry-packetstats) - Get packetstats telemetry data grouped by time.
+- [get telemetry packetstats](#action-get-telemetry-packetstats) - Get packetstats telemetry data grouped by time.
-- [fortindr get telemetry events](#action-fortindr-get-telemetry-events) - Get event telemetry data grouped by time.
+- [get telemetry events](#action-get-telemetry-events) - Get event telemetry data grouped by time.
-- [fortindr create task](#action-fortindr-create-task) - Create a new PCAP task.
+- [create task](#action-create-task) - Create a new PCAP task.
-- [fortindr get tasks](#action-fortindr-get-tasks) - Get a list of all the PCAP tasks.
+- [get tasks](#action-get-tasks) - Get a list of all the PCAP tasks.
-- [fortindr get devices](#action-fortindr-get-devices) - Get a list of all devices.
+- [get devices](#action-get-devices) - Get a list of all devices.
-- [fortindr get sensors](#action-fortindr-get-sensors) - Get a list of all sensors.
+- [get sensors](#action-get-sensors) - Get a list of all sensors.
 - [on poll](#action-on-poll) - Retrieve latest Detections from the FortiNDR Cloud Service.
 - [test connectivity](#action-test-connectivity) - Validate the asset configuration for connectivity using supplied configuration

-action: 'fortindr create detection rule'
+action: 'create detection rule'
 ----------------------------------------

 Create a new detection rule.